EightMedia/styleguide.js/README.md

 ### API
+`constructor( title, engine='jade' )`

+Create instance, and set the title for your guide.
+By default the Jade template engine is used to generate the output.
+See the docs of [Consolidate.js](https://github.com/visionmedia/consolidate.js) for available options.

 `parseFile( css_file )` and `parseCSS( css_source )`

 Read the given css file/source and parse all styleguide comments.
 The file is also used in the export.